 2. Rinse and drain the beans before placing them in the crock pot.

-3. Put the rinsed beans, garlic, onion, salt, pepper, creole seasoning, cumin, corriander, and bouillon into the crock pot along with 6 cups water.
+3. Put the rinsed beans, garlic, onion, salt, pepper, creole seasoning, cumin, and corriander into the crock pot along with the broth and water.

 5. During last hour, add 1 stick butter and tomato sauce.